 There seems limited potential for physical change beyond further individual house extensions and improvements and front garden paving.
-Rear extensions and loft conversions to provide additional space should be guided by Council design guidance

-Front gardens and boundary walls and fences contribute much to the character of these streets and paving a high proportion of the front garden to provide parking can seriously degrade its appearance particularly when several adjoining houses pave over their front gardens.
+Rear extensions and loft conversions to provide additional space should be guided by Council design guidance Front gardens and boundary walls and fences contribute much to the character of these streets and paving a high proportion of the front garden to provide parking can seriously degrade its appearance particularly when several adjoining houses pave over their front gardens.
 Where front gardens are used for parking, the guidance in Richmond Council's Supplementary Planning Guidance 'Front Gardens and Other Off Street Parking Standards' should be followed.
 There is scope for additional tree planting both on the wide grass verges and in front gardens in places.

-Area 11: Church Road

-Physical characteristics - What does this area look like?
-What are its defining features?

-This area covers those parts of Church Road which are not within the Ham Common Conservation Area.
-The defining feature of this area is Ham Common Woods, which makes up one side of the Church Road area and gives it a very rural, forested feel.
-The area comprises a number of cul de sacs off Church Road each of which have their own individual character.

-The Shires and Garthside are 1970s developments of detached brick family houses with an open aspect in front of the houses and private rear gardens.

-Bainbridge Close is a private, gated development built at the turn of the millennium of individual family houses with details reminiscent of Edwardian villas which is just outside the Neighbourhood Plan area.

-Latchmere Close comprises two terraces of smaller brick built houses at right angles facing onto a grassed square.
-Garage courts are located in the right angle between the terraces and at the end of a terrace.
-The houses have short front gardens with brick boundary walls and a number have been 'personalised' now that they are owner occupied.
-Latchmere Close has a pedestrian gate into Anne Boleyn's Walk and provides a link from the Tudor estate to Ham Common.
-It will also provide access to 'Richmond Chase' a development of some 80 homes under construction and within the refurbished Latchmere House, a 'locally listed' building within the Ham Common Conservation Area.

-Cultural character - What activities happen here?
-Who lives here or uses the area?

-Most of these homes are owner occupied, except possibly for one or two in Latchmere Close.
-Their location makes them very desirable and they are occupied by affluent families from a variety of, mainly European, backgrounds.

-Perception and Experience - How do people perceive and experience the area?

-This is quite an 'exclusive' area, with few social problems and a lot of older residents.
-It is close to good schools, extensive areas of open space and with ready access to the 65 and 371 bus routes into Richmond and Kingston.

-Physically this is a relatively stable area, although in the short term redevelopment of Latchmere House will cause disturbance and once completed will increase movements along Church Road.

-Guidance on future change and development

-The development of the former prison at Latchmere House is now underway and can be expected to have a longer term impact on the section of Latchmere Close within the Neighbourhood Plan area.

-Rear extensions and loft conversions to provide additional space should be guided by Council design guidance.
-To retain the character and appearance of individual streets, alterations to the front elevations should reflect the character and materials of the buildings and the original design of the front gardens should be respected.

-Area 12: Latchmere Lane

-Physical characteristics - What does this area look like?
+Area 12: Latchmere Lane Physical characteristics - What does this area look like?
 What are its defining features?
 This is an area of mixed family houses and one or two person flats which is somewhat separated from the main area of Ham and Petersham and has much in common with the adjoining areas of north Kingston.
 Latchmere Lane predates the development of the area and links Ham Common / Ham Gate into Richmond Park with the Tudor Estate.
 Its use as a 'rat run' has been curtailed by traffic calming humps and width restrictions.
 It is invariably parked on both sides of the road reducing it to a single carriageway.
 A footpath behind houses in Ham Ridings and Beard Road links housing in Sopwith Close / Park Road with Ham Common.
 'Tudorbethan' semis on the western side of Latchmere Lane are part of the extensive Tudor Estate in north Kingston and have front gardens and low boundary front walls.
 Many have been extended but still retain their original character.
 The eastern side of Latchmere Lane is more mixed.
 Isabella Place is a cul-de-sac developed in the early years of the 21st Century composed of three-storey red brick houses and flats grouped around parking spaces.
 Brick paviours in the carriageways give an informal domestic feel.
 A terrace of two-storey houses fronting Latchmere Lane with parking spaces in front of the house have been much altered and are now rather disjointed in appearance.
 Beard and Cowper Roads are a small estate of local authority houses and flats in a sombre dark brick relieved by white weatherboarding.
 The site layout and design of the buildings is representative of the late '60s / early '70s with houses close to the street, small private gardens and an emphasis on communal open spaces.
 Ham Ridings, a cul-de-sac of detached 1960s brick houses with tile hanging or weatherboarding, completes the area.
 Cultural character - What activities happen here?
 Who lives here or uses the area?
 This is quite a mixed area of housing as it offers the full range of detached, semis, terraces and flats.
 The majority of them are owner-occupied, but there is a fairly high incidence of social renting from RHP mostly in the blocks of flats.
 The mock-Tudor homes on Latchmere Lane and the detached properties on Ham Ridings command higher purchase prices, while the terraces are at the more 'affordable' end of housing in the borough and the neighbourhood, particularly if they have not been extended.
 Residents are a mix of families with children of all ages and older, retired couples and single occupiers, many of whom have lived in their homes for decades.
 Perception and Experience - How do people perceive and experience the area?